 uv add python-dotenv

-: Structured framework for building AI agents (compatible with Gemini).python-dotenv
+openai-agents: Structured framework for building AI agents (compatible with Gemini).python-dotenv: Loads environment variables from a.envfile.

 3. Configure Environment Variables